 A setting in Utility enables you to define how the Envelope and the Cycling Envelope will behave when you play legato.
 When set to OFF the envelopes will restart every time you add a note to the first key you hold down.
 When set to ON only the first key you press will start the Envelope; the second and next key presses will use the contour of this first Envelope.
-This applies to both mono and parophonic playing.
+This applies to playing in monophonic mode only.